 Specializing in sustainability, she takes her clients thrifting rather than pulling from showrooms and designers like stylists typically do.
 As some of her clients live in different parts of the world and are unable to go thrifting with her, she will create a personalized bundle of vintage items online and conveniently deliver them to her clients.

-Ashley Campbell styling a client
+Source: Ashley Campbell

 “Working in the fashion industry and knowing how we typically do shoots, it's better for a woman to play around with her wardrobe if she does it sustainably,” she explains.